-- [29] The Respondent's position is that the El Sombrero sale was a market sale and properly considered in the City's capitalization rate analysis. - [30] The Respondent cautioned the Board against placing any weight on the June 21, 2013 e-mail from John Kwei reproduced above on the basis that we do not have any evidence of the specific questions asked of Mr. Kwei prompting his e-mail, and that he was not made available at the hearing for questioning.
+- [29] The Respondent cautioned the Board against placing any weight on the June 21, 2013 e-mail from John Kwei reproduced above on the basis that we do not have any evidence of the specific questions asked of Mr. Kwei prompting his e-mail, and that he was not made available at the hearing for questioning.
 The Respondent noted that, in any event, the June 21, 2013 e-mail could be argued to support the Respondent's position that El Sombrero was a market sale.
 In particular, the Respondent pointed to the following statement: "Yes, the recent sale is an arm's length market transaction."
-The Respondent also argued that a purchaser motivated by the possibility of redevelopment in 15 to 20 years could hardly be considered unduly motivated to purchase. - [31] Regarding the Complainant's argument that the El Sombrero property was not exposed to the open market because it was not "marketed by a realtor on the MLS" as indicated in the June 21, 2013 e-mail, the Respondent argued that this is hardly conclusive proof that the property was not exposed to the open market at all.
+The Respondent also argued that a purchaser motivated by the possibility of redevelopment in 15 to 20 years could hardly be considered unduly motivated to purchase. - [30] Regarding the Complainant's argument that the El Sombrero property was not exposed to the open market because it was not "marketed by a realtor on the MLS" as indicated in the June 21, 2013 e-mail, and according to the December 28, 2011 sales ARFI the property was not "listed through a real estate broker", the Respondent argued that this is hardly conclusive proof that the property was not exposed to the open market at all.
 On the contrary, the Respondent argued, there are other ways to advertise the sale of a property than by going through a broker or by listing it on the MLS.

-- [32] The Board placed no weight on the June 21, 2013 e-mail from Mr. Kwei.
-The fact that the questions asked of Mr. Kwei prompting his e-mail were not in evidence before the Board, the fact that Mr. Kwei was not made available for questioning at the hearing, and the fact that there are statements in the e-mail that both support and contradict the contention that the El Sombrero was a market sale, all lead the Board to find that the e-mail is of no value in determining whether the El Sombrero sale was at market value. - [33] Following Acton J.'s decision in 697604 Alberta Ltd. v.
+- [31] The Board placed no weight on the June 21, 2013 e-mail from Mr. Kwei.
+The fact that the questions asked of Mr. Kwei prompting his e-mail were not in evidence before the Board, the fact that Mr. Kwei was not made available for questioning at the hearing, and the fact that there are statements in the e-mail that both support and contradict the contention that the El Sombrero was a market sale, all lead the Board to find that the e-mail is of no value in determining whether the El Sombrero sale was at market value. - [32] Following Acton J.'s decision in 697604 Alberta Ltd. v.
 Calgary (City of), 2005 ABQB 512, at para.
 24, this Board finds that a property's sale is the best indicator of the market value of that property.
 The purchaser of the El Sombrero property paid \$3,150,000.
-The Board accepts that the fact that the property was not listed through a real estate broker or listed on the MLS does not mean that the property was not otherwise exposed to the open market.

-[34] The Complainant did not provide sufficient evidence to convince the Board that the El Sombrero sale was at something other than market value, to warrant the removal of the sale from the capitalization analysis for retail properties in the Beltline District.
+The December 28, 2011 sales ARFI completed by the sole director of the purchaser, John Kwei, indicates the transaction was an arms-length, open market transaction.
+The Affidavit of Value completed by the agent of the purchaser indicates that the sale was an open market transaction.
+The Board accepts that the fact that the property was not listed through a real estate broker or listed on the MLS does not mean that the property was not otherwise exposed to the open market. - [33] The Complainant did not provide sufficient evidence to convince the Board that the El Sombrero sale was at something other than market value, to warrant the removal of the sale from the capitalization analysis for retail properties in the Beltline District.
 Based on the evidence before the Board, the Board finds that the El Sombrero sale was a market sale and properly considered in the City's 2013 Beltline retail capitalization rate analysis.